amazingandyyy/docker-master/readme.md

 docker create
 docker start + <id>
-docker start -a <id> (attach, print into the console) docker system prune docker logs <id>
+docker start -a <id> (attach, print into the console) docker system prune (dangerously delete all containers and networks) docker logs <id>
 docker stop <id>
 docker kill <id>

-docker exec -it <id> command (provide input to, in text) docker exect -i -t
+docker exec -it <id> command (provide input to, in text) docker exec -i -t
   -i: make my input to stdin
   -t: make sure all text in stdout is beautiful docker exec -it <id> sh (run the same one)